NilsPlaehn/bSSFP-Getting-the-phase-consistent/README.md

 Includes a simulation code based on Bloch equation for the iterative simulation of the same profile shapes as a possible alternative.

+7) "S_B0drift.m"

+Schematic illustration of the effect of linear temporal variation of B0 field on the PC bSSFP profile
 **********
 Matlab code to readout experimental data from acetone-water PC-bSSFP experiments